 The Kent Hotel

-You won’t believe the extent The Kent has gone to to make sure vegans are fully catered to in the the “pub feed” department.
+You won’t believe the extent The Kent has gone to to make sure vegans are fully catered to in the “pub feed” department.
 Mac and cheese, burgers, curries, loaded fries, cauliflower wings, nachos – the list goes on.
 This is definitely a must for vegans in Newcastle.

-Serving a fully vegan Mexican style menu, The Lucky is definitely the place to go for a pub-feed with a twist.
-The vegan cheese featured in most of the meals is one of the best you’ll try and the open style kitchen puts you right in the chargrilling action.
+Serving a dedicated vegan menu, The Lucky is definitely the place to go for a pub-feed with a twist.
+The vegan cheese featured in most of the meals is one of the best you’ll try, and the open-style kitchen puts you right in the chargrilling action.
 Definitely a memorable pub experience.

 Joining the vegan pub gang is The Nags Head Hotel in Adamstown.
-Their vegan menu has an eclectic range of tasty dishes -from Indian cuisine, to Mexican and traditional pub feeds done vegan.
 This menu is a bit of a hidden gem outside of Newcastle's CBD but definitely worth the extra few minutes drive!
-The vegan menu is seperate to the main dinner and lunch menu's -so be sure to ask for a vegan menu on arrival!
+The vegan menu is separate from the main dinner and lunch menus, so be sure to ask for a vegan menu on arrival.